cosmos/ibc/spec/core/v2/ics-004-packet-semantics/PACKET.md

 // Note: SourceChannel and the sequence are omitted since they will be included in the key
 // Every other field of the packet is committed to in the packet which will be stored in the
 // packet commitment value
+// The final hash will be prepended by the byte 0x02 in order to clearly define the protocol version
-func commitV2Packet(packet: Packet) {
+// and allow for future upgradability func commitV2Packet(packet: Packet) {
     timeoutBytes = LittleEndian(packet.timeout)
     var appBytes: bytes